Neuroinclusive Training Design: A practical guide for trainers and facilitators who don't know where to start

 Awareness is not enough

-That last figure matters for trainers.
-If managers closest to those individuals do not know what helps, a trainer meeting a group for the first time almost certainly will not either.
+If managers - often the ones who are closest to those individuals do - not know what helps, a trainer meeting a group for the first time almost certainly will not either.
 And yet the training still has to work.

 These four changes do not require a full session redesign.
 They work with whatever you already deliver.